 Contributions, including unconditional promises to give, are recognized in the period received and are considered to be available for general use unless specifically restricted by the donor.
 Contributions to be received after one year are discounted to present value of future cash flows at a risk-adjusted rate.
-There were no contributions receivable at December 31, 2018.
-Contributions receivable at December 31, 2019 were not discounted as they are expected to be collected within 12 months of year-end.
+Contributions receivable at December 31, 2020 were not discounted as they are expected to be collected within 12 months of year-end.
 The Fund evaluates collectability of promises to give in determining the necessary provision for doubtful collection.
-No such provision has been made as of December 31, 2019 and 2018.
+No such provision has been made as of December 31, 2020 and 2019.